 Want to know more?
-Read on to peek inside the future brain of Hari Nef—from who she’s following on Instagram to what she makes of the current “wellness” boom to whether or not she thinks the beauty industry’s ongoing push for inclusivity comes from a genuine place.
+We did too—and so we discovered from who she’s following on Instagram to what she makes of the current “wellness” boom to whether or not she thinks the beauty industry’s ongoing push for inclusivity comes from a genuine place.
 Meanwhile, I dare you not to screenshot the Polaroids.

 HARI NEF: “My beauty icons have always reflected what was most realistic for me at the time—finding someone who looks like the most idealized, beautiful version of myself.
 When I was younger, a teenager who hadn’t really filled out yet, I was like looking at Freja Beha Erichsen the model, or Saskia de Brauw the model, or I was looking at Agyness Deyn.
 It was always models when I was in high school.
 But now I’m 25, and I’m blonde, and I’ve filled out a little bit.
 I just started following a Marilyn Monroe account on Instagram because it makes me feel good to see a blonde woman with an hourglass figure, un-photoshopped.
 So I’ve always looked to beauty icons to affirm whatever I’m working with at the moment.
 That’s how I choose my queens.